Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 If you can only work 30 minutes a day, so be it.
 You may reach an intermediate level in 5 years or more.

-However, if you are serious and want to achieve something fast, give it more time every day/week.
+However, if you are serious and want to achieve something quickly, allocate more time every day/week.

-1-2 hours daily or 5-10 hours weekly will cut the journey into 2 years.
-But the main point is don’t give up midway.
-And one day, you will get there like every successful learner.
+1-2 hours per day or 5-10 hours per week will reduce the journey to 2 years.
+But the main point is, don’t give up midway.
+And one day, you will get there, as every successful learner does.

 If you follow all these steps and are ready to work hard, you will be good in no time.